Delta Blues (horse)

-Delta Blues (デルタブルース, born 3 May 2001) is a Japanese Thoroughbred racehorse best known for winning the 2006 Melbourne Cup.
+Delta Blues (デルタブルース, 3 May 2001 – 8 October 2024) was a Japanese Thoroughbred racehorse best known for winning the 2006 Melbourne Cup.
 He was the first Japanese horse to win the Cup.
-In doing so he defeated Pop Rock, another Japanese horse, also trained by Katsuhiko Sumii.
+In doing so he defeated Pop Rock, another Japanese horse who shared Delta Blues' trainer, Katsuhiko Sumii.

 Racing career

-Delta Blues was virtually unknown until he had his victory in the 2004 Kikuka Sho.
+Delta Blues was virtually unknown until his victory in the 2004 Kikuka Sho.
 He defeated Heart's Cry and Cosmo Bulk then.
 Delta Blues placed third in the Japan Cup in November 2004.

 Other runs by Delta Blues include wins in the Domestic Grade One Kikuka Sho (Japanese St Leger) in October 2004, the Domestic Grade Two Stayers Stakes in December 2005, a third in the Grade Two Hanshin Daishoten on 19 March 2006 fifth in the Arima Kinen, and 10th in the Domestic Grade One Tenno Sho (Spring) on 30 April 30.

 Delta Blues won the Best Horse by Home-Bred Sire JRA award in 2004.